governance-foundation/governance.foundation/_posts/2020-10-02-why-frameworks-fail.md

 Extending incentives beyond central authority in organisations are not feasible as it distracts others from their core activities.
 Furthermore, any form of generating and maintaining non-social information silos outside of main control function becomes a form of side-hustle.
 It's it a hard job to manage information without the support, and it's just easier to create social process gates to avoid the hassle.

+## Conclusion

-This situation places the organisation future at the mercy of social consequence, where its social selection of people that help along the journey defines its success.
+These and other factors place an organisation future at the mercy of social consequence, where its social selection of people that help along the journey defines its success.
+There is no quick solution; it means that organisations need to be very thorough when introducing frameworks into their organisations.

+Organisations are like people; their ability to understand a framework depend on their historical experience and acquired knowledge, so "uploading" framework knowledge into an organisation does not work like in the Matrix.
+GXP will explore this "upload" notion and how this could be possible in organisations of the future.